apyle/StatInfer_PeerAssessment1/PA1.md

 $\frac{(\frac{1}{\lambda})^2}{n} = \frac{(\frac{1}{0.2})^2}{40} = \frac{5^2}{40} = \frac{25}{40} = 0.625$.

 To demonstrate the CLT in action we'll generate 100, 1,000, 10,000, and 100,000
-simulations and compare the theoreticl population variance of each of these.
+simulations and compare the theoretical population variance of each of these.
 Since `meanexp` already has 1,000 simulations we will reuse it for the variance.